LiskHQ/lisk-docs/docs/building-on-lisk/interacting-with-the-blockchain.md

 ```

 :::note
-A **Provider** (in ethers.js) is a class which provides an abstraction for a connection to the Ethereum Network.
+A **Provider** (in ethers.js) is a class that provides an abstraction for a connection to the Ethereum Network.
 It provides read-only access to the Blockchain and its status.
 :::

 ## Reading data from the blockchain